 - physical disability

 Pippins School aims to provide equal opportunities for all pupils to reach their full potential and the highest possible standards of personal and academic achievement.
 We aim to create a positive environment which recognises the achievements of all members of the school community.

 There are many types of additional need - some physical, some related to mental health, some to do with learning and others to do with social or emotional interaction.
 Whatever your child's need - we will work with you to make sure they are ably supported, challenged and inspired to be the very best they can.

 At Pippins School, it is our aim to have outstanding provision for all pupils in school including those with special educational needs.
 We aim to live out our vision as an inclusive school which values the qualities that make every person unique and to make sure that pupils with SEN or disabilities receive the correct support in order to reach their best potential.

 At Pippins School, we have high expectations.
 We promote high achievement and life learning.
 We provide:

-In the mornings, every class has access to a Learning Support Assistant (LSA) to support the class teacher, small groups of children or 1:1 as well as Intervention TA's across the school.
+- In the mornings, every class in Key Stage 1 and groups in Key Stage 2 have access to a Learning Support Assistant (LSA) to support the class teacher, small groups of children or 1:1 as well as interventions across the school throughout the school day.